irinagain/irinagain.github.io/teaching.md

 bigimg: /img/DSCN8932.JPG
 ---

 Dr. Gaynanova’s teaching methods emphasize reproducible research practices, statistical computing and communication skills; her goal being to prepare students for STEM-oriented careers.
-Her teaching has been recognized with a Cornelia Ye Outstanding Teaching Assistant Award at Cornell University, she also serves as a faculty mentor in the Academy for Future Faculty at Texas A&M University.
+Her teaching has been recognized with a Cornelia Ye Outstanding Teaching Assistant Award at Cornell University and she served as a faculty mentor in the Academy for Future Faculty at Texas A&M University.

 ### Classes taught at Texas A&M University